stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 ### Modeling & Results

-Before beginning any modeling, I trained the original dataset on K-Nearest Neighbors, Random Forest, and Logistic Regression and recorded their train/val ROC AUC scores to serve as a set of baseline models.
+Before beginning any modeling, I trained the original dataset on K-Nearest Neighbors, Random Forest, and Logistic Regression and recorded their training and validation ROC AUC scores to serve as a set of baseline models.

 #### Exploratory Data Analysis & Feature Engineering